VSadov/VSadov.github.io/_posts/2016-10-09-conditional-threading.md

 ---

 -- Pedantic note:
-In the most general sense, according to [ECMA-335](http://www.ecma-international.org/publications/standards/Ecma-335.htm) standard, only volatile memory access are considered sideeffecting.
+In the most general sense, according to [ECMA-335](http://www.ecma-international.org/publications/standards/Ecma-335.htm) standard, only volatile memory accesses are considered sideeffecting.
 In such model it would be legal to transform

 ```cs
 static Customer customer;